scalar-labs/scalar-terraform/examples/aws/README.md

 $ ssh-add example_key

 # to add access to your teammate, you can add the public ssh key under additional_public_keys file (one line, one key)
-# the file should be like
+# the file should look like below.
 # cat examples/aws/network/additional_public_keys
 # ssh-rsa AAAAB3Nza..... teammate1
 # ssh-rsa...... teammate2